leodeslf/leaf/src/engg/engg.md

 >The question of whether computers can think is just like the question of whether submarines can swim. -Edsger W. Dijkstra, 1986

+## Don't Repeat Yourself (DRY)

+Design, development, test, maintenance, and reusability will be easier by having a **single source of code**, then reuse it and modify it in another place as needed.

+Opposite to:

+- Copy And Paste Programming, **CAPP**.
+- Clone And Modify Programming, **CAMP**.
+- Write Everything Twice, **WET**.

+The Pragmatic Programmer:

+>Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.

 ## Egoless Programming

 By Geral M. Weinberg (The Psychology of Computer Programming, 1971).